BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Butler.md

 - In unself i sh concern A wants to do x for B, simply because B wants x done or because it would be better for B, not because A gains any further benef i t from doing x.
 A shows this concern for B if A moves to one side to avoid walking over B’s gouty toes, when A has nothing else to gain by doing this.
 This is the unself i sh sentiment whose reality Butler defend against the psychological egoism of Hobbes
 - Butler distinguishes the respect in which illness and health are equally natural from the respect in which health is more natural than illness.
 - Non-eudamonism moralism is true: happiness is not needed for a sufficient justification of virtue.
 - Butler argues that the principle of self-love is not supreme, but is subordinate to conscience.
-- Conscience is the supreme principle in a rational agent.
+Self-love and conscience are distinct superior principles, but conscience is supreme.
+He therefore denies that they are equally ultimate principles
 - Rejects this primacy of self-love.
+-